janis-kra/dropbox-fetch/README.md

 # dropbox-fetch
 Simple Javascript wrapper for the Dropbox HTTP API, using fetch.
-This is mainly a personal project that is started because dropbox does not provide a Javascript wrapper for their API, and most other projects that I found here on Github that do this are not maintained anymore or otherwise unsuitable for me.
+This is mainly a personal project that I started because Dropbox does not provide a Javascript wrapper for their API, and most other projects that I found here on Github that do this are no longer maintained anymore or otherwise unsuitable for me.

 ## Examples